tperry2x-uk/OpenXTalk-Community-DPE/docs/lcb/notes/feature-module_native_code.md

 ---
 version: 8.0.0-dp-3
 ---
-# LiveCode Builder Host Library
+# Extension Builder Host Library
 ## Native code in extensions

-LiveCode Builder extensions can now contain native code libraries which LCB will use to resolve foreign handler references.
+Extension Builder extensions can now contain native code libraries which LCB will use to resolve foreign handler references.

 The foreign handler binding string should be of the form